DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "Let us hear it in details."

-Fairin was the first to react.
+Farin was the first to react.

 "We should go to the conference room, it will be troublesome if someone else hears us."